wcgcyx/teler/README.md

 The Teler Node offers a cost-effective alternative by significantly reducing disk usage; it retains chain state data only for the past hour and fetches the latest block from a trusted source.
 Once synced, a Teler Node stays updated by querying the latest block from a node provider, which can easily be managed through a free-tier subscription.

-This setup enables Teler to serve RPC calls that target chain state within the past hour, including `eth_call`, `eth_estimateGas`, and (in progress) tracing APIs.
+This setup enables Teler to serve RPC calls that target chain state within the past hour, including `eth_call`, `eth_estimateGas`, and tracing APIs.

 Additionally, Teler can serve as a scalable solution for Web3 providers.
 Instead of deploying additional full Ethereum Nodes, cost-efficient Teler Nodes can be spun up and connected to an existing Ethereum Node to maintain sync, reducing both cost and complexity.